Dear readers of ADxS.org, please forgive the disruption.

 4.2.
 Subtypes of depression: melancholic and atypical depression¶

-In addition to the subtypes of melancholic and atypical depression discussed here, there are other subtypes, such as psychotic depression (which may be an extreme form of melancholic depression) or bipolar depression, which is characterized by alternation of depressive and manic phases at different rhythms and intensities.
+In addition to the subtypes of melancholic and atypical depression discussed here, there are other subtypes, such as psychotic depression (which could be an extreme form of melancholic depression) or bipolar depression, which is characterized by alternating depressive and manic phases in different rhythms and intensities.

-Depression, like ADHD, is not rigidly associated with a flattened or exaggerated endocrine stress response.
-Just as in ADHD the ADHD-I subtype often shows an exaggerated and ADHD-HI and ADHD-C tend to show a flattened endocrine stress response, depression also has (at least) two subtypes:20
+Like ADHD, depression is not rigidly linked to a flattened or excessive endocrine stress response.
+Just as in ADHD the ADHD-I subtype often shows an excessive endocrine stress response and ADHD-HI and ADHD-C tend to show a flattened endocrine stress response, there are also (at least) two subtypes in depression:15

-1. melancholic depression (formerly “endogenous” depression), and even more so psychotic depression,21 which often show an exaggerated endocrine stress response (including hypercortisolism),22 occurs in 40 to 60% of adults2324 and
+1. melancholic depression (formerly “endogenous” depression), and even more so psychotic depression,16 which often show an excessive endocrine stress response (including hypercortisolism),17 occurs in 40 to 60 % of adults1819 and

-2. atypical or chronic depression, whose HPA axis response often corresponds to a (neutral or) flattened endocrine stress response (including hypocortisolism).252627282930
+2. atypical or chronic depression, whose HPA axis response often corresponds to a (neutral or) flattened endocrine stress response (e.g. hypocortisolism).202122232425

-About 50% of all severely depressed patients show elevated basal daily cortisol levels.
-About 35 % are nonsuppressors on the dexamethasone test.313233
+Around 50 % of all severely depressed patients show an elevated basal daily cortisol level.
+Around 35 % are non-suppressors in the dexamethasone test.262728

-The PVN of the hypothalamus of depressed patients has 4 times as many CRH and three times as many vasopressin neurons as that of unaffected individuals.35
+The PVN of the hypothalamus of depressed patients has 4 times as many CRH neurons and 3 times as many vasopressin neurons as that of unaffected patients.30

-The HPA axis reacts to acute stressors in a slowed manner and does not shut down cleanly.
-Affected individuals show faulty shutdown of the HPA axis in the hypothalamus and pituitary gland.36
+The HPA axis reacts more slowly to acute stressors and does not switch off properly.
+Those affected show a faulty shutdown of the HPA axis in the hypothalamus and pituitary gland.31

-The HPA axis is shut down by cortisol when enough cortisol is secreted to occupy the more cortisol-sensitive mineralocorticoid receptors enough to address the 1/10 as sensitive glucocorticoid receptors that trigger HPA axis shutdown
+The HPA axis is shut down by cortisol when enough cortisol is released to occupy the more cortisol-sensitive mineralocorticoid receptors to the point that the 1/10 as sensitive glucocorticoid receptors that trigger HPA axis shutdown are addressed

-MR antagonists can improve depressive symptoms - induced by cortisol administration37 unless treatment-resistant depression is already present.38
+MR antagonists can improve depressive symptoms induced by the administration of cortisol32 unless the depression is already resistant to treatment.33

 We hypothesize that such use of MR antagonists may be indicated in atypical depression (which correlates with a flattened cortisol stress response) and may be less helpful in melancholic (and psychotic) depression (which is characterized by exaggerated cortisol stress responses).

-Two thirds of all Cushing’s patients suffer from multiple psychological problems, half from atypical depression.
+Two thirds of all Cushing’s patients suffer from various psychological problems, half of them from atypical depression.
 If the existing hypercortisolism was treated, the psychological problems were significantly reduced.
 However, the atypical depression persisted and even worsened.
-39 Atypical depression correlates more with hypocortisolism than with hypercortisolism, making worsening of atypical depression with reduction in cortisol levels conclusive.
+34 Atypical depression is more likely to correlate with hypocortisolism than with hypercortisolism, which suggests a worsening of atypical depression when cortisol levels are reduced.

 A meta-study shows (in contrast to most other studies) that the cortisol response of depressed patients to an acute psychological stressor does not differ from that of healthy people, but that the recovery-related return to the cortisol level before the stressor is significantly slower in depressed patients.
-Moreover, the more severe the depression, the more pronounced this effect.40
+This effect is also all the more pronounced the more severe the depression is.35

-That prolonged cortisolergic stress can induce depression is confirmed by the increased risk of depression with administration of artificial glucocorticoids.41
+The fact that prolonged cortisol stress can trigger depression is confirmed by the increased risk of depression when artificial glucocorticoids are administered.36

-Men with elevated cortisol stress responses show a higher correlation of maltreatment as a child and depressive symptoms than men with moderate to lower cortisol responses.42
+Men with elevated cortisol stress responses show a higher correlation of childhood maltreatment and depressive symptoms than men with moderate to lower cortisol responses.37

 4.2.1 Melancholic depression (formerly: “endogenous”, “neurotic” or “reactive” depression)¶

-In extreme form (severe depressive episode with psychotic features) also47
+In extreme form (severe depressive episode with psychotic features) also42

-Because of the often excessive cortisol response to acute stressors in melancholic depression, SSRIs that increase cortisol levels should be used judiciously in this form of depression. ⇒ Comments on serotonin reuptake inhibitors (SSRIs) in ADHD
+Due to the often excessive cortisol response to acute stressors in melancholic depression, SSRIs that increase cortisol levels should only be used with caution in this form of depression. ⇒ Notes on serotonin reuptake inhibitors (SSRIs) for ADHD

 4.2.1.1.
 Cortisol stress response in melancholic (internalizing) depression: increased¶